Home About & Contact

 The mission of the Tennessee Aquarium is to connect people with nature and empower them to make informed decisions about water and wildlife.

-It’s recommended that you plan for at least 2 hours for your visit to the aquarium because there is so much to see!
+Plan for at least 2 hours for your visit to the aquarium because there is so much to see!

 Animal highlights include amphibians, birds, butterflies, fish, and invertebrates.

-The two buildings encompass everything from the mountains to the sea, but focus on rivers and oceans.
+The two buildings encompass everything from the mountains to the sea but focus on rivers and oceans.

 Tickets to the aquarium are time-entry and can be purchased online in advance.